dkuntz2/docify/javatests/javasample.md

 ### x

 integer to the the factorial of.

-## Returns
+## Returns - int
 ### defalut

 x!

 -----